Original Design provided by Kevin Brown, whose work is featured on deviantart.com Thank you, Kevin.

 This class has no torpedo or proble launchers of any kind.

 The cargo capacity of the Seiklon Axel is modest thanks to its Multi Purpose design.
-Most of its cargo functions are limited to Decks 4 & 5, but the inclusion of cargo airlocks (deck 4) make it unique in its abilities to transfer large amounts of cargo while in space through the use of workbee cargo trains.
+Most of its cargo functions are limited to Decks 4 & 5, but the inclusion of cargo airlocks (deck 4) make it unique in its abilities to transfer large amounts of cargo while in space through the use of workbee cargo management units.
 When landed, the rear door of the cargo hold (deck 5) gives full access to unload vehicles that may be utilized to remove cargo on the ground.
 The Axel employs 3 landing feet to achieve a stable landing.
 The first is located between the forward airlocks, the second two are just forward of the pulse phaser doors.

 Internally the Bison Class has many attributes that make it indicate its status as a Multi Purpose Support Vessel.
 It contains a science lab, an overly large medical bay, well appointed guest quarters, and some undesignated space for future upgrades.
 It's engine room is large and easily accessible.